The Moray Eels Eat The Holy Modal Rounders

-Recording
+Background and Recording

 Before the album's recording, the Holy Modal Rounders were effectively broken up.
 After their brief stint with the Fugs in 1965, Peter Stampfel and Steve Weber worked separately and had only reunited for the recording of 1967's Indian War Whoop and two gigs.
 Stampfel himself was working with a new band, the Moray Eels, who ultimately inspired the name of the album.
 The group included his girlfriend Antonia (who co-wrote some of the songs for the album), Sam Shepard on drums, Richard Tyler on piano, and John Annis on bass.

 Despite the band's lack of activity, Elektra producer Frazier Mohawk, a fan of the group, approached the duo to record a new album.
 Although Stampfel was reluctant to record with Weber again, the Moray Eels were signed to Elektra with the stipulation that Weber would join the recordings.
 The album's recording took place in California, where the band briefly relocated.
 Although Stampfel emphasized to Mohawk the need to force Weber to practice beforehand, rehearsals did not occur and the band ultimately entered the studio without a clear idea of what songs they were going to record.
 Sessions quickly became unorganized and both the band and Mohawk used an excessive amount of drugs throughout the album's recording.

 The album was mixed without Stampfel in attendance.
 The engineers decided to make the album more "psychedelic" by not including grooves in between songs, much to the chagrin of Stampfel, who noted the songs would no longer have radio potential.
 Ultimately, "Bird Song" received some airplay because it was the first song on the album.

 After the recording of the album, the Moray Eels and Weber reformed the Holy Modal Rounders.
 While in California, the Rounders performed some of the most notable shows of their career, opening for Pink Floyd in August in San Francisco, opening for Ike and Tina Turner in Los Angeles, and performing a set on the sketch comedy television show Rowan & Martin's Laugh-In in October.